 The Number Theory Foundation (NTF) is an organization whose aim is to collect donations from supporters of number theory and to disburse these donations to encourage research and collaboration by helping to sponsor appropriate conferences and working to foster a spirit of cooperation and goodwill among the family of number theorists.

 Currently our available funds are primarily directed toward supporting workshops and conferences in various areas of number theory; examples of past events we have funded can be found below.
 The NTF does not seek to be the sole sponsor of such events, but rather to share in their support.

 The NTF is a non-profit public charity.
-Contributions to the NTF are fully tax deductible in the U.S. We hope soon to have a similar arrangement in Canada.
-Contributions may be made by a check to The Number Theory Foundation and sent in care of
+Contributions to the NTF are fully tax deductible in the U.S. Contributions may be made by a check to The Number Theory Foundation and sent in care of

 The Number Theory Foundation

 Michael A. Bennett (Vice President), University of British Columbia

 Harold G. Diamond, University of Illinois at Urbana-Champaign

 Bruce Reznick, University of Illinois at Urbana-Champaign